Research In Action

 - After adjusting for geographic location and gender, solitary participation in the choking game was significantly associated with suicidal ideation (“considered suicide in the past 12 months”) and “fair or poor mental health status”.

 The study authors are careful to mention that the participation in the choking game itself may not necessarily be a suicidal attempt, but rather a way to decrease psychological pain or distress.
 The questions about the choking game on the survey were not tested for reliability or validity, and the generalizability of the study is limited given that it was performed in Oregon only.

 Despite the limitations, however, this study does make me think about how to adjust my own practice.
-My takeaways: